The Members of

 Mahindra & Mahindra Financial Services Limited

-Your Directors are pleased to present their Twenty-Seventh Report together with theaudited financial statements of your Company for the Financial Year ended 31st March2017.
+Your Directors are pleased to present their Twenty-Eighth Report together with theaudited financial statements of your Company for the Financial Year ended 31st March2018.

 The performance highlights and summarised financial results of the Company are givenbelow: